-The techniques for instructing and providing intervention services for a child with CVI differ greatly than those for children with other types of blindness and visual impairments.
-Children with CVI have the potential to improve their use of vision if they are evaluated and taught with the CVI Range© techniques.
+The techniques for instructing and providing intervention services for a child with CVI differ greatly from those for children with other types of blindness and visual impairments.
+Children with CVI have the potential to improve their use of vision with individualized educational programming rooted in comprehensive CVI assessments.